 Which train should you take from Rochester to Toronto?

-Amtrak Maple Leaf is the one and only train line which connects Rochester, New York to Toronto, Ontario.
+Amtrak Maple Leaf is the one and only train line which connects Rochester to Toronto.
 Furthermore, there is only one train per day, so you will have to plan your travel around this limited availability.
 On the other hand, you won't have to spend a ton of time comparing a bunch of possible options.

 |Train||Daily Trips||Avg.
 Time||Avg.
 Price|

 |Amtrak Maple Leaf||1||5h 44m||$61.25|

 The Amtrak Maple Leaf is an international rail line that runs from New York City to Toronto.
 It stops at some popular locations on its way, including Niagara Falls and Albany.
 Onboard WiFi and a cafe car make travel on the Maple Leaf comfortable and convenient.
 A trip from Rochester to Toronto takes about 5 hours and 44 minutes on this line, and the average ticket price is .

 Is it safe to travel by train from Rochester to Toronto during the COVID-19 pandemic?